LingyiHongfd/LVOS/README.md

 We use DDMemory as the example model to analyze LVOS.
 For some reasons, DDMemory is unavailable now.
 (DDMemory will come soon).
 We take advanteage of <a href="https://github.com/yoxu515/aot-benchmark" target="_blank"> AOT-T </a> as an alternative.
 You can download the result from <a href="https://drive.google.com/drive/folders/1bGbyNUdbvmQBBezVv_3Fp-5LITMsY2EG?usp=share_link"> Google Drive </a>

-Please <a href="https://github.com/LingyiHongfd/lvos-evaluation">our evaluation toolkits</a> to assess your model's result on validation set.
+Please our <a href="https://github.com/LingyiHongfd/lvos-evaluation">evaluation toolkits</a> to assess your model's result on validation set.
 See this repository for more details on the usage of toolkits.

 For test set, please use the <a href="https://codalab.lisn.upsaclay.fr/competitions/8767">CodaLab</a> server for convenience of evaluating your own algorithms.